Mission Met’s Diversity, Equity,

 Our DEIJ journey is A process that will never end

-Mission Met has always been committed to diversity, equity, inclusion, and justice.
-We have served numerous nonprofits who are leading social justice efforts and we provide inclusive and equitable strategic planning processes.
+Mission Met has always been committed to diversity, equity, inclusion, and justice and incorporate those values in our strategic planning processes.

 That said, prior to 2023 we hadn’t formally captured our approaches and beliefs in a documented DEIJ statement.
-Below we share our statement is, how we came up with our statement, what what actions we are taking, what we are learning, and related resources.
+Below we share our statement, how we crafted it, what actions we are taking, what we are learning, and related resources.

 Thank you for being on the journey with us.
 This page will continually change as we learn, grow, and evolve.